jonbro/tdm-manual/README.md

 - Sound: Copy the currently selected sound to another voice.
 - Pattern: Copy the currently selected pattern to another pattern.

+## Changing Octave, Root note and Scale

+Hold the parameter key and press the record key to access the octave & root note settings.
+While on this parameter page, hold parameter key and press record key again to access the scale settings.
+Changing these values _will not_ change the notes for steps which have already been set.

 ## Additional Notes

 The unit will shut down after 2 minutes of not pressing a key when not playing & 20 minutes after not pressing a key when playing.

+## Flash New Firmware

 To flash new firmware, hold down the Record key while powering up & connected to usb to enter usb drive mode.
+At this point you can release the record & power keys.
+Drag the uf2 file to this drive, and the device will copy, then shutdown.
+Hold powerup key, and you should have the new firmware flashed.

+If you have a mac on some versions of ventura, you may need to use the terminal to copy the file (`cp -X tdm-v0.pre.7.uf2 /Volumes/RPI-RP2/`).
+See this [thread for notes on this bug](https://github.com/raspberrypi/pico-sdk/issues/1081).

 ## Known Issues
 - The synt - //// voice has issues at the more extreme ends of the spectrum